-The GSNL intitiative is a network, where
+The GSNL intitiative is a partnership composed of:

 The CEOS space agencies